Updated: Jan 4

 Now in terms of the actual exchange rate number, this is where it becomes really simple and all comes together.
 When longing we want the exchange rate to go up, and when shorting we want the exchange rate to go down.

-Deciding why and when to go long or short is where it gets a little more fun - and we’ll come on to that a bit later.
+Deciding why and when to go long or short is the first step to making money in forex - and we’ll come on to that a bit later.

 Right now, if you have no forex positions open - you’re what we would call “flat”.
 When you close all of your positions, you’re closing flat on your day.